-We are excited to partner with PeopleSense by Altius to offer a mental health support service to all students supported by CEF in 2023.
+We are excited to partner with PeopleSense by Altius to offer a mental health support service to all students supported by CEF.

 We value the emotional support that our volunteers give to students in their local community, and we have listened and understood that sometimes you would like to be able to offer more.